 What is a TEFL course?

-A TEFL course is a generic term for ANY course in Teaching English as a Foreign Language.
-It is not the name of a specific qualification.
+A TEFL course is a generic term for any course in Teaching English as a Foreign Language.
+There’s heaps of TEFL courses out there ranging from basic introductions to advanced diplomas.
+So, you’ve got plenty of options to choose from – amazing!

 What is CELTA?

-Should I do CELTA?
+Should I do a CELTA?

 Should I choose CELTA or TEFL?